cybertraining-dsc/reu2022/project/install.md

 ### Update

 Before starting this process, ensure that python is in the correct path.
-Test in the terminal.
+We will test this in the terminal.

 To do so remove the existing ENV3 first and start a new terminal in which you will be working.

 ```bash
 $ rm -rf ~/ENV3
 ```

-Start the new terminal and execute the commands to verify if you have the right updated version of python
+Start the new terminal and execute the commands to verify if you have the right updated version of python.

 ```bash
 $ which python3.10